michmos/42_pipex_tester/README.md

 > This tester is written **for linux**.
 There might be issues if you use a different OS :exclamation:

-> If the tester helps you I really appreciate if you could give a star :star:
+> If the tester helps you, leave a star on github to make it more visible for others :star:

 > If you find a bug, send me a message on slack please (@mmoser) :email: